 He looks at her.
 Says nothing.

 ‘Sudoku,’ she repeats, and waves the periodical at him.
-Her voice sounds like each syllable has to force open an ancient, rusted door on its way out of her throat, creaking and unsteady.
+Her voice sounds like each syllable forcing open an ancient, rusted door out of her throat, creaking and unsteady.
 ‘Do you do sudoku?
 You should.
 Good for the mind, y’know.
 Keeps you sharp.
 Word puzzles too.’

-He makes a noncommittal noise, edges away from her.
+He grunts, edges away from her.
 The cashier scans another can of tuna fish.

-‘My sister does the crosswords, y’know, but you can’t do your taxes by knowing which actor is which, so I do sudoku.’
+‘My sister does the crosswords, y’know, but you can’t do your taxes by knowing which actor’s which, so I do sudoku.’

 Beep.
 Another can of tuna fish.
 He mentally rechecks the amount of bleach he’ll need, given the amount of blood currently congealing in his target’s shower, but he should have enough with some to spare.
 It’ll be the caulking and the corners that’ll be difficult – this particular handler had a shower stall instead of a bathtub.